tartanrunner25/WRF-STILT_tutorial/Guide.md

 # Compiling the WRF ARL converter

-If you are installing STILT v2.0 using pre-compiled libraries (recommended), no additional action is needed to set up the `arw2arl` executable, which should be located in STILT v2.0's `./exe` directory.
+If you are installing STILT v2.0 and are using pre-compiled libraries (recommended), no additional action is needed to set up the `arw2arl` executable, which should be located in STILT v2.0's `./exe` directory.
+If you are this type of user, proceed to **Running the WRF ARL converter**.
 If you decide to compile your HYSPLIT-STILT code from source, you will need to make additional changes to the `Makefile.inc` by linking netCDF environment paths to the appropriate libraries:

 For example:

 > NETINC= -I/uufs/chpc.utah.edu/common/home/lin-group12/software/local/include<br>
 > NETLIBS= -L/uufs/chpc.utah.edu/common/home/lin-group12/software/local/lib -lnetcdff	# for netCDF4<br>

-Once the appropriate paths have been set for `NETINC` and `NETLIBS`, run the following commands to compile the arw2arl code:
+Once the appropriate paths have been set for `NETINC` and `NETLIBS`, run the following command to compile the arw2arl code:

 > (cd data2arl/arw2arl && make)

 Once the compilation finishes, check the `exec` directory to ensure that the arw2arl executable has been created.

 <br>
 <br>